aws-amplify/amplify-js/CONTRIBUTING.md

 npm run setup-dev:react-native -- --packages @aws-amplify/auth --target ~/path/to/your/rn/app/root
 ```

-> Note: This script runs a continious job in the newly opened tabs to watch, build and copy the changes unlike the usual linking method.
+> Note: This script runs a continuous job in the newly opened tabs to watch, build and copy the changes unlike the usual linking method.

 The options `--packages` is used to specify single or multiple package names and the `--target` option is used to specify the path to your sample React-Native app.
 Optionally, you can use the shorthands flags `-p` and `-t` for packages and target path respectively.